The Bridges of Madison County (film): Box office

-Critical reception
+Critical response

 On Rotten Tomatoes, The Bridges of Madison County has a score of 90% based on 60 reviews, with an average rating of 7.40/10.
 The site's consensus states: "Sentimental, slow, schmaltzy, and very satisfying, The Bridges of Madison County finds Clint Eastwood adapting a bestseller with heft, wit, and grace."
 On Metacritic, the film has a 69 out of 100 rating, based on 23 critics, indicating "generally favorable reviews".
 Audiences surveyed by CinemaScore gave the film a grade "A−" on scale of A+ to F.

 According to Janet Maslin from The New York Times, "Clint Eastwood, director and alchemist, has transformed The Bridges of Madison County into something bearable—no, something even better.
 Limited by the vapidity of this material while he trims its excesses with the requisite machete, Eastwood locates a moving, elegiac love story at the heart of Mr. Waller's self-congratulatory overkill.
 The film has leanness and surprising decency, and Streep has her best role in years.
 Looking sturdy and voluptuous in her plain housedress (the year is 1965), she rises straight out of Christina's World to embody all the loneliness and fierce yearning Andrew Wyeth captured on canvas.
 And yet, despite the Iowa setting and the emphasis on down-home Americana, Eastwood's Bridges of Madison County has a European flavor.
 Its pace is unhurried, which is not the same as slow.
 It respects long silences and pays attention to small details.
 It sustains an austere tone and staves off weepiness until the last reel.
 It voices musings that would definitely sound better in French."

 Richard Corliss from Time stated that Eastwood is the "most reticent of directors—where the book ogles, the film discreetly observes—and, here, the courtliest of stars...As scripted by Richard LaGravenese (The Fisher King), The Bridges of Madison County has a slightly riper theme than the book.
 It is about the anticipation and consequences of passion—the slow dance of appraisal, of waiting to make a move that won't be rejected, of debating what to do when the erotic heat matures into love light.
 What is the effect of an affair on a woman who has been faithful to her husband, and on a rootless man who only now realizes he needs the one woman he can have but not hold?"
 Corliss concludes "The Bridges of Madison County is Eastwood's gift to women: to Francesca, to all the girls he's loved before—and to Streep, who alchemizes literary mawkishness into intelligent movie passion."